-Direct admissions side-steps the typical college admissions process by proactively admitting students to college.
-In this model, high school students are guaranteed a place in college based on existing data (e.g., GPA and/or standardized test scores) and are proactively informed of this admission guarantee with an official college acceptance letter.
-Students also receive tailored college-going information and an application fee waiver so they can submit a simplified form-rather than a full application-to "claim their place" in college.
-Direct admissions represents a unique innovation to the evolving college application process and has the potential to change students' default college-going behaviors through proactive information, structural simplification, financial support, and low-touch nudging.
-Rather than overcoming present bias, loss aversion, and other hazards when deciding whether to get "on the college-going pathway" (Pallais 2015), direct admission automatically places students there (Madrian and Shea 2001; Chetty et al. 2014).
+their admission guarantee with an official college acceptance letter.
+Students also receive tailored college-going information and an automatic application fee waiver so they can submit a simplified form-rather than a full application-to "claim their place" in college.
+Direct admissions represents a unique innovation of the college application process and has the potential to change students' college-going behaviors through the reduction of administrative burdens, proactive information, financial support, and offering a guaranteed place in college.
+Rather than overcoming learning, compliance, and psychological costs such as present bias, loss aversion, and other hazards when deciding whether to get "on the college-going pathway" (Pallais 2015), direct admissions automatically offers students early, personalized, and guaranteed admissions to college.